chaomander2018/filterizePy/README.md

 ## Value Proposition in Python Ecosystems
-a paragraph describing where your packages fit into the Python and R ecosystems (are there any other Python or R software packages that have the same/similar functionality?
-Provide links to any that do. if none exist, then clearly state this as well)

 Memes are so commonly shared that, according to Google Trends, "memes" are becoming a more popular search term than "Jesus."
 Memes are widely used in social media platform.
 This is the new way millennials communicate and express themselves with each other.